MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_update.md

 Link: <http://www.example.com/comments/gtlrx8et2l>;rel="remove"
 ```

-### GraphQL
+### GraphQL and gRPC
-GraphQL, unlike REST, does not provide a native pattern to prevent concurrent requests.
-However, it's straight forward to implement the same protection as long as our types contains some kind of versioning field, like a version number or a last-modified field.
+Unlike REST, neither GraphQL nor gRPC provide a native pattern to prevent concurrent requests.
+However, it's straight forward to implement the same protection as long as our entities contain some kind of versioning field, like a version number or a last-modified field.
 This fits well with _update_ operations, but might be _cumbersome_ with patch or delete operations.

 ## Source code
 The source code comes with a battery of preexisting articles.